MaksymHernets/AutoTranslateForUnityLocalization/README.md

 ## Screenshots

+Use 'Window/Auto Localization/Find Text for Tables in Scene'

 ![GitHub Logo](/Screenshots/SearchTextSceneWIndow.png)

-Use 'Window->Asset Management->Auto Translate for Tables' to begin working with the system.
+Use 'Window/Auto Localization/Auto Translate for Tables' to begin working with the system.

 ![GitHub Logo](/Screenshots/TextTranslateWindow.png)